carthurs/CRIMSONFlowsolver/README.md

  - make && make install
 5. Configure CRIMSON Flowsolver
  - Copy `buildoptions.py.example` from the CRIMSON root to `buildoptions.py`.
  - Edit `buildoptions.py`, setting the `#setme` fields.
 Not all of these will be required, particularly if some of the libraries are in the system lib64 folder.
-As a minimum, you'll need to set PETSC_TOP (to point at the petsc root folder) PETSC_BUILD (to be the value you set in PETSC_ARCH during the petsc configure call), VTK_TOP (to be whatever CMAKE_INSTALL_PREFIX you set during the vtk cmake step)
+As a minimum, you'll need to set PETSC_TOP (to point at the petsc root folder) PETSC_BUILD (to be the value you set in PETSC_ARCH during the petsc configure call), VTK_TOP (to be whatever CMAKE_INSTALL_PREFIX you set during the vtk cmake step).
+Be careful to note how the paths are assembled in this script: relative paths and special characters such as ~ are not supported.
 6. Compile CRIMSON Flowsolver
  - In the CRIMSON root, run `scons -jN test=1 debug=0` to compile using N processes
  - After a successful build, go into the `testbin` subfolder, and run `./mytest N`, to test on N processes.
 Allow the test suite to finish.